mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

 We further explore the scheme's security in part 3.

+TODO Every value mod nn can be represented as gx * rn.

 ## Encryption

 While `n` fully defines the encryption key, for performance reasons it is interesting to keep a few extra values around in the in-memory representation.
 Concretely, for encryption keys we store not only `n` but also the derived `nn = n * n` and `g = 1 + n`, saving us from having to re-compute them every time they're needed.